tjcarney89/swift-dictionaryMethods-readme-ios-0217/README.md

 print(result2)
 ```

 Can you guess what is printed to the console?
-Think about it: `updateValue(_:forKey:)` returns `nil` if a new key/value pair is added, and the new value if a key is updated instead.
+Think about it: `updateValue(_:forKey:)` returns `nil` if a new key/value pair is added, and the old value if a key is updated instead.
 "The Godfather" did not exist in the dictionary before, but "The Fast and the Furious" did.
 What appears in your console?

 You should see this: